 How Do You Know if Your Pipes Are Frozen?

-If it is cold outside and you suspect your property’s pipes are frozen, quick action is vital.
-When this occurs, the top priority is to identify the problem areas and minimize damages.
+Take quick action if it is cold outside and you suspect frozen or compromised pipes.
+Thus, when this occurs, the top priority is to identify the problem areas and minimize damage.
 Keep an eye out for these tell-tale signs of frozen pipes.

 - If Water is Not Coming Out of the Faucet – A lack of running water may signal trouble!
 So, if the kitchen or bathroom faucets have little to no water flow, the pipes leading to them may have frozen.

 - When There Is Frost on the Pipe – If the pipes are visible, look for signs of frost that may have accumulated along the exterior.
-This is a great warning sign that the pipes could have succumbed to the dropping temperatures.
+This is an excellent warning sign that the pipes could have succumbed to the dropping temperatures.

-- Odd Smells – This may sound strange; however, a different or strong smell coming from a drain or faucet may signal the pipe is blocked.
+- Odd Smells – This may sound strange; however, a different or strong smell coming from a drain or faucet may signal a blocked pipe.
 Look for additional warning signs to determine if the pipes may have frozen.

-If these circumstances are happening in a rental property, that only heightens the urgency.
-It is a good idea to address common signs to look for and tips for prevention with tenants as the winter season approaches.
-Thoroughly and clearly outline the steps tenants should take in the event frozen pipes are detected.
+If these circumstances happen in a rental property, that only heightens the urgency.
+So, it is a good idea to address common signs to look for and tips for prevention with tenants as the winter season approaches.
+Therefore, thoroughly and clearly outline the steps tenants should take if frozen pipes are detected.
 When a tenant notifies a property manager or owner of suspected issues, there are two avenues to remedy the problem:

 Seeking the advice and expertise of a licensed plumber is the best choice.
-They have the equipment and know-how to mitigate damage and correctly address thawing pipes as well as fix any leaks that may occur.
+They have the equipment and know-how to mitigate damage, correctly address thawing pipes, and fix any leaks that may occur.

 Will Insurance Cover Frozen or Burst Pipes?

 Frozen or burst pipes, along with the leaks that result, can cause significant damage to a rental property.
-Owners will want to work with a licensed insurance agent to understand their coverage limits thoroughly.
-The question of what is or is not covered depends on the policy you choose.
+That said, owners will want to work with a licensed insurance agent to understand their coverage limits thoroughly.
+Additionally, the question of what is or is not covered depends on your chosen policy.

-Generally speaking, a homeowner’s policy should cover water damage from a burst pipe.
+Generally, a homeowner’s policy should cover water damage from a burst pipe.
 However, each policy language may vary.
-Some could cover the cost of the repairs but not the damage to surrounding property, while others may be just the opposite.
-However, all policies require occupants to take appropriate steps to mitigate damages as soon as a potential problem is detected.
-Contact your agent to determine if the specific circumstances of your repair will be covered.
+Some could cover the cost of the repairs but not the damage to the surrounding property, while others may be just the opposite.
+However, all policies require occupants to take appropriate steps to mitigate damages as soon as a potential problem arises.
+Contact your agent to determine if the specific circumstances of your repair fall within the policy’s coverage limits.

 Additionally, it is a good idea to require renters to carry their own insurance coverage.
-In the event of water damage, a renter’s insurance policy will cover a resident’s personal property that may have been destroyed.
+In the event of water damage, a renter’s insurance policy will cover a resident’s personal property losses.

 No one wants to deal with the consequences, costs, and inconvenience of failing to prepare and winterize a rental property.
-Now is the time to think about putting winterizing procedures at the top of your list.
+Now is the time to consider putting winterizing procedures at the top of your list.
 Do you need help managing preventative maintenance through the changing seasons?
 Bay Property Management Group can help!
-Our experienced property management team can communicate effectively with tenants, handle emergency maintenance concerns 24/7, and make sure your investment property is prepared no matter the season.
+Our experienced property management team can communicate effectively with tenants, handle emergency maintenance concerns 24/7, and ensure your investment property is prepared no matter the season.
 For more information about our services, check us out online or call us today!